oracle/graal/docs/reference-manual/native-image/Agent.md

 The option can be specified more than once to add multiple filter files and can be combined with the other filter options.
 For example: `-agentlib:access-filter-file=/path/to/access-filter-file,caller-filter-file=/path/to/caller-filter-file,config-output-dir=...`

-### Specifying Configuration Files as Native Image Arguments
+### Specify Configuration Files as Native Image Arguments

 A directory containing configuration files that is not part of the class path can be specified to `native-image` via `-H:ConfigurationFileDirectories=/path/to/config-dir/`.
 This directory must directly contain all four files: `jni-config.json`, `reflect-config.json`, `proxy-config.json` and `resource-config.json`.